 Nest Biodegradable Diapers

-This newer brand offers a 64% biodegradable diaper that gets excellent customer reviews.
+This brand offers a 64% biodegradable diaper that gets excellent customer reviews.
 It features a bamboo top sheet and back sheet, and its core is comprised of a combination of fluff and SAP.
-These diapers are free of phthalates and was quick to answer our questions.
+These diapers are free of phthalates and the brand was super quick to answer our questions.

 The following brands all still count as “Good Stuff” because they are Chlorine free (ECF or TCF), dye, fragrance, lotion, paraben and latex free and explicitly phthalate free.
 However, the top-sheet and back-sheet of these diapers are made mostly of petroleum-based plastics, so based on our new standards, we cannot call them Best Stuff.